tclex7/analytico/content/page/about.md

 ## About

 My name is Alex Cruz.
 I have been working as a data analyst since 2016.
-My favorite program to write code in is R, byt also use R and Julia.
+My favorite program to write code in is R, but also use R and Julia.

 ## School